Guidance primarily aimed at local responders covering environmental issues that may arise during the Recovery Phase of an emergency in the UK

 In the absence of similar guidance in Scotland, please contact your local SEPA office for further information.

 Premises that produce hazardous waste must be registered with the Environment Agency unless excluded by an exemption.
 Locations which are not premises (such as parts of the highway where a spillage has occurred or ambulances where waste has been produced whilst treating a patient) do not need to be registered.
-Guidance on registering as a hazardous waste producer is available on Environment Agency website.
+Guidance on registering as a hazardous waste producer.

 With very few exceptions, a consignment note must be completed to accompany hazardous waste when it is moved from any premises.
 A consignment note is not required to move hazardous waste from locations that are not premises.
-Guidance on moving hazardous waste and consignment notes is available on Environment Agency website.
+Guidance on moving hazardous waste and consignment notes.

 In England and Wales, the principal regulator for the hazardous waste controls is the EA, who can advise on technical issues relating to hazardous waste management.
 Defra and the Welsh government provide the legal framework for the controls.
 Defra leads on negotiations with other Member States and the Commission.